willstepp/writings/aura-dim/notes.md

 He wanted to give him everything.
 Give him the world if he could.
-To give and give and keep on giving to him alone.
-To his boy.
+To give and give and keep on giving.

+He texts Grady's cell with offer to sell computer for a million. when they learn he has device he'll make another offer.
+Where?
+He gets on computer and opens map program.

+duckdodgers2450@protonmail.com wants to be your friend.
+Do you accept?

+duckdodgers2450: who r u?
+duckdodgers2450: do u have the device? z.jackson: yes
+duckdodgers2450: who r u?
+z.jackson: for sale, make offer $$$
+duckdodgers2450: WHO R U?
+duckdodgers2450: prove u have it z.jackson: pink hat with cat ears
+duckdodgers2450: U R in danger. do not sell!!!
+duckdodgers2450: check email pls

 07 ======================================================